Music (MUS)

 MUS 21352 Guitar Lessons - Liturgical Music Ministry Minor (1-2 Credit Hours)

-Private guitar lessons for Liturgical Music Ministry Minors.
-To sign up for lessons, you must fill out the lesson sign up form found here: https://music.nd.edu/lessons-ensembles/lessons/.
+(Class times arranged by students' schedules) Individual instruction in Jazz, Classical or independent styles.
+To sign up for lessons, you must fill out the lesson sign up form found here: https://music.nd.edu/academics/lessons-and-ensembles/lessons/.
+For more information about guitar lessons, please email Stephen John (smiller2@nd.edu).
 Deadline for sign up is noon on the first Thursday of classes.

 MUS 21390 Lessons for Music Minors (1-2 Credit Hours)